odeblic/hypernet/README.md

 A **connector** handles the connection to a network, with a dedicated account.
 It abstracts the format of messages to match the internal representation used within the framework.

+A **plugin** is a Python class declared as dynamically loadable by the bot to add features or implementation like services and connectors.

 ## Prerequisites

 You need Python **3.6** or **3.7** with the following packages available: